 - Preparing your property to let cleaning, decorating, furnishing.
-Furnished properties should be 100% habitable from the outset and unfurnished should have working, safety checked appliances and window fittings - ✓ Inviting quality local agents to value your property.
-Select the service you require, sign the terms of business and provide ID and proof of ownership of the property - ✓ Arranging an Energy Performance Certificate (EPC) - ✓ If you live overseas, you'll need to log in to the HMRC website to complete the Non-Resident Landlord form (NRL1) to prevent tax being deducted in the UK - Providing a landlord mortgage consent form and freeholder consent if a leasehold property - ✓ Providing a gas safety record - Advising the council and utility companies that the property will be rented - Providing a full set of keys for each authorised occupier or tenant together with one for the property management team
+Furnished properties should be 100% habitable from the outset and unfurnished should have working, safety checked appliances and window fittings - Inviting quality local agents to value your property.
+Select the service you require, sign the terms of business and provide ID and proof of ownership of the property - Arranging an Energy Performance Certificate (EPC).
+This must have a rating of E or above in the majority of circumstances although your agent can talk you through this. - Providing a landlord mortgage consent form and freeholder consent if a leasehold property

+- If you live overseas, you'll need to log in to the HMRC website to complete the Non-Resident Landlord form (NRL1) to prevent tax being deducted in the UK - Providing a Gas Safety record - Arranging for an Electrical Installation Condition Report to comply with the electrical safety standards and carrying out any problems highlighted by the report. - Advising the council and utility companies that the property will be rented - Providing a full set of keys for each authorised occupier or tenant together with one for the property management team